 SBA Express Bridge Loan Pilot Program

 A small business that already has a business relationship with a Small Business Administration Express Lender may be eligible to access $25,000 quickly under the SBA Express Bridge Loan Pilot Program.
 This loan may be either a term loan or a loan used to bridge the gap while applying for a direct SBA Economic Injury Disaster Loan.
-It may be used to provide economic support to help overcome a temporary loss of revenue the small business may be experiencing.
-For more information, or to apply for this loan, please visit the SBA website.
+It may provide economic support to help overcome a temporary loss of revenue the small business may be experiencing.
+For more information or to apply for this loan, please visit the SBA website.

 Federal Income Tax Filing Payment Deadline Extension

 Part of the stimulus package extended the deadline to file federal income taxes from April 15, 2020, to July 15, 2020.
 Additionally, taxpayers may defer their federal income tax payments due on April 15, 2020, to July 15, 2020, regardless of the amount owed, without penalties and interest.
 This applies to all taxpayers, including individuals, trusts, estates, corporations, and those who pay self-employment tax.
-The qualification for this deferment is automatic relief, and taxpayers need not file any additional forms or contact the IRS.
+This deferment qualification is automatic relief, and taxpayers need not file any additional forms or contact the IRS.
 If you are due a refund, the IRS is urging you to file as soon as possible.
 For more information, please contact your tax professional or visit the IRS website.

 Employee Retention Credit